 Thank you for the kind words.
 I’ve really been honing my skills these past 2 years of shooting.
 I get that question a lot.
 I rotate between 3 cameras.
 A basic Canon T3i Rebel, Go Pro 3 and a Fuji underwater camera.
 I’m looking to upgrade my DSLR this summer so I can take more unique photos and portraits of angler and the fish.

-The picture on the right with a steelhead just ready to break the surface is one of my favorite pics on Instagram.
+The picture of a steelhead just ready to break the surface is one of my favorite pics on Instagram.
 I can just feel the action.
 How did you get that shot?

 That photo is definitely one of my favorites as well.
 My dad was fighting the fish and I had my camera out taking action shots of him as I was getting ready for him to swing the fish to me.
 When I looked, the fish was coming straight towards me.
 The lighting was perfect and I had a polarized lens on so it helped cut right through the water to see it.
 When I uploaded to the computer, I saw it turned out better than I expected.